TEMPE, Ariz. In DePaul, Arizona State met the most athletic team it has played this season, and it did not go well.

 They got into the paint at will, added Sendek, who called his defense poor.

-More disappointing to the players was their effort level.
-DePaul had a 44-34 rebounding advantage, including 12 offensive rebounds, and the Sun Devils were beaten to loose balls consistently.
+Most disappointing to the players was their effort level.
+DePaul had 12 offensive rebounds and consistently beat the Sun Devils to loose balls.

 They brought the energy.
 They brought the intensity.
 Thats something we didnt bring today, Arizona State forward Carrick Felix said.
 We waited too long to get going, which is something you cant do when you play an athletic team like that.
 Obviously they were the better team tonight.